๐ NLP Understanding¶

 -

-This paper presents a comprehensive survey of Table Question Answering (TQA) research in the era of large language models.
-It systematically categorizes task settings along five dimensions (table format, question complexity, answer format, modality, and domain), organizes modeling approaches around five core challenges (table understanding, complex queries, large input handling, data heterogeneity, and knowledge integration), covers 277 papers, and provides forward-looking discussions on emerging directions such as reinforcement learning and interpretability.
+This paper provides a comprehensive survey of Table Question Answering (TQA) research in the LLM era.
+It systematically categorizes task settings across five dimensions (table format, question complexity, answer format, modality, and domain) and organizes modeling approaches based on core challenges (table understanding, complex queries, large inputs, data heterogeneity, and knowledge integration).
+Covering 277 papers, it also provides forward-looking discussions on emerging directions such as reinforcement learning and interpretability.